tokenized/docs/intro-preface.md

 ## Support

 The Tokenized team are available to give support for protocol-specific queries and requests.
-If the protocol does not satisfy your needs, use case, or you have constructive feedback, then please feel free to reach out via one of our [community resources](/community) or using the contact details found on this website.
+If the protocol does not satisfy your needs, use case, or you have constructive feedback, then please feel free to contact us or reach out through our community resources ([Telegram](https://t.me/joinchat/TWC9JGKemPMwZjc1) or [Twitter](https://twitter.com/Tokenized_com)).